RGBKnights/Lusus/GAME.md

 * Bequeath - put a select tile from the captured piece into your hand

 **One Time Use**
-* Dispel - Remove 1 Any - send any cubie in a slot to the graveyard
+* Dispel - Remove 1 Any - send any Cubit in a slot to the graveyard
-* Knockout - Remove All - send all cubies on a peace to the graveyard
+* Knockout - Remove All - send all Cubits on a peace to the graveyard
-* Disenchant - Remove 1 Special - send any Special cubie in a slot to the graveyard
+* Disenchant - Remove 1 Special - send any Special Cubit in a slot to the graveyard
-* Trip - Remove 1 Movement - send any Movement cubie in a slot to the graveyard
+* Trip - Remove 1 Movement - send any Movement Cubit in a slot to the graveyard
-* Ensnare - Remove All Movement - send all Movement cubie in a slot to the graveyard
+* Ensnare - Remove All Movement - send all Movement Cubit in a slot to the graveyard
 * Delay - Discard All to bag
 * Backstab - Discard 2 at random to grave
 * Life tap - Discard 2 at random to my bag
 * Heal - Recover 3 from your graveyard
-* Recycle - use a cubie in your graveyard instead of this one
+* Recycle - use a Cubit in your graveyard instead of this one
-* Trade - Swap any two cubies
+* Trade - Swap any two Cubits

 ## Game Flow

 ## States

-The following are states Units and Cubies can be in and must be in one of the following state.
+The following are states Units and Cubits can be in and must be in one of the following state.
 We broke up the states each type can be in.
 Setup is a special type that represents the initial state of the game.

 **Chessmen**